volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

   - JavaScript
 teaser: Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
-  It runs on the client-side, which means the code is processed by a web browser...
+  It runs both, on the client and server-side...
 date: 2020-04-26T07:02:40.028Z
 ---
 ## What is Javascript?

 Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
+It runs both, on the client and server-side.

-It runs on the client-side, which means the code is processed by a web browser.
+Running on the client-side means that the code is processed by the browser.

+Running on the server-side is possible with Node.js.

+> **Node.js** is an open source development platform for executing JavaScript code server-side.

 ## What does "interpreted" mean?